 The Higher Education Act of 1965, as amended ("HEA"), Title IV, Part G., Section 487(a)(25), requires the University of the Ozarks ("Ozarks") to administer and enforce the following code of conduct to govern educational loans.
 Ozarks' officers, employees, and agents including alumni organization, athletic organization, and professional organizations shall comply with this code of conduct.

 This code of conduct shall be prominently published on the website.
 At a minimum, officers, employees, and agents, with responsibilities associated with educational loans, will be annually informed of the provisions of the code of conduct.

 Ban on Revenue-Sharing Arrangements

-- Prohibition—Ozarks shall not enter into any revenue-sharing arrangement with any
+- Prohibition—Ozarks shall not enter into any revenue-sharing arrangement with any lender.

 Contracting Arrangements Prohibited

 - Prohibition -- An officer or employee who is employed in the financial aid office at Ozarks or who otherwise has responsibilities with respect to education loans, or an agent who has responsibilities with respect to education loans, shall not accept from any lender or affiliate of any lender any fee, payment, or other financial benefit (including the opportunity to purchase stock) as compensation for any type of consulting arrangement or other contract to provide services to a lender or on behalf of a lender relating to education loans.

 Interaction with Borrowers

 - Prohibition -- Ozarks shall not: (1) for any first time borrower, assign, through award packaging or other methods, the borrower’s loan to a particular lender; or (2) refuse to certify, or delay certification of any loan based on the borrower’s selection of a particular lender or guaranty agency.

 Prohibition on Offers or Funds for Private Loans